splunk/docker-splunk/docs/SHUTDOWN_LIFECYCLE.md

 `SPLUNK_SHUTDOWN_TIMEOUT_SECONDS` controls the local stop deadline and defaults to 600 seconds.
-It must be a positive integer and must fit inside the Kubernetes termination grace period with time remaining for signal delivery and forced cleanup.
-GNU `timeout` sends TERM when the deadline expires, allows up to 10 additional seconds for the stop process to exit, and then sends KILL.
+It must be a positive integer and must fit inside the Kubernetes termination grace period with time remaining for signal delivery and forced cleanup. `SPLUNK_SHUTDOWN_KILL_AFTER_SECONDS` controls the interval between TERM and KILL after that deadline and defaults to 10 seconds.
+GNU `timeout` sends TERM when the deadline expires, allows that additional interval for the stop process to exit, and then sends KILL.
 The shutdown result is `124` when the configured deadline expires.

 ## State and ownership